 - Lip makeup

 Pick one of those.
 Learn the process, and practice applying your makeup.
-Once you get the hang of that, move on to the next one that you want to learn.
-After you learn how to use foundation, and start applying it, you’ll want to make sure that you learn how to do bronzer or blush.
-Just using foundation can make your face look too bare, so you will want to add some color and depth to it.
+Once you get the hang of that, move on to the next one you want to learn.
+After you learn how to use foundation and start applying it, you’ll want to make sure that you learn how to do bronzer or blush.
+Using foundation can make your face look too bare, so you will want to add color and depth to it.

-After learning the makeup basics for beginners, you can move on to other things, like highlighter, strobe cream, how to contour, etc. Follow the same process of learning one thing at a time.
-Within two months you’ll be able to compete with the makeup artists on YouTube!
+After learning the makeup basics for beginners, you can move on to other things, like a highlighter, strobe cream, how to contour, etc. Follow the same process of learning one thing at a time.
+Within two months, you’ll be able to compete with makeup artists on YouTube!

 Try One New Product At A Time

-When you get a huge haul from Sephora, it can be tempting to play with everything in a day.
+When you get a huge haul from Sephora, playing with everything in a day can be tempting.
 However, this is not a good idea.
 Instead, you want to use one new product at a time, especially if you’re using a new brand.

-This can help you determine if you have an allergy to certain products, or if they irritate your skin.
+This can help you determine if you have an allergy to specific products or if they irritate your skin.
 When you try multiple products at once, you won’t be able to tell what you’re having a reaction to.
 Then, you’ll have to try them all one at a time to figure out which product or ingredient you need to avoid.

 Beginner’s Makeup Kit